 sparkle crafts: simple sewn books

-In this week’s Martin & Sylvia: Saturdays! story "Explorer Pig", both kids work on their own books to record and share something that they’d learned the previous year.
+In the Martin & Sylvia: Saturdays! story "Explorer Pig", both kids work on their own books to record and share something that they’d learned the previous year.
 Martin is eager and filled with ideas for filling the pages in his own story.
 Sylvia is a little more reluctant, not sure at first what she wants to write about.
 It’s easy to relate to both!

 Making simple sewn books is one of my very favorite projects to do with kids.
 There is something truly magical about giving little ones the chance and opportunity to tell their own tales and write their own stories.
 These little books make perfect additions to a home library and are super keepsakes, capturing the moment in time in a way that a photograph just can’t.

 So, make a few simple sewn books and invite your little ones to fill them.
 See what they come up with and have fun!